 After more than a few “it’s just around the corner” assurances from the navigator in the front (yes, it was me again), our battle against the wind was finally won after 4.5 hours and 16 km of non-stop paddling.
-To say we were exhausted might be a slight understatement.
+To say we were exhausted is an understatement.
 But, in our defence, we had picked a hot and humid Summer day and the wind had done us no favours on what should be a pretty calm paddle.

 STOP, PICNIC TIME!

 Having arrived at camp by 2:30pm feeling pretty hangry (hungry-angry), and with the place completely to ourselves, we decided to set up our tent and our healthy homemade picnic with million dollar Noosa River views as our reward.
-We may or may not have done a little skinny-dipping.
-Hey, they said ‘pack lightly’!
+We may or may not have done a little skinny-dipping - they did say to ‘pack lightly’!
 Camp 2 is pretty basic.
 But it does have a toilet and tank (non-drinking) water which will both come in handy.
 We skipped the hike to the Cooloola Sand Patch and spent the afternoon enjoying the serenity (i.e no internet or phone reception) and resting our biceps.